List of General Hospital characters introduced in the 2020s

 General Hospital is an American television soap opera that was first broadcast on April 1, 1963.
-The following is a list of characters that first appear in the show during the 2020s, by order of first appearance.
-All characters are introduced by the show's executive producer Frank Valentini.
-Brando Corbin (Johnny Wactor) was introduced in January 2020, as the distant relative of Sonny Corinthos (Maurice Benard).
-Cyrus Renault (Jeff Kober) made his first appearance in February 2021, as an antagonist to Benard's Sonny.
+The following is a list of characters that first appear in the show during the 2020s, in order of first appearance.
+All characters are introduced by the show's executive producer, Frank Valentini.
+Brando Corbin (Johnny Wactor) was introduced in January 2020 as the distant relative of Sonny Corinthos (Maurice Benard).
+Cyrus Renault (Jeff Kober) made his first appearance in February 2021 as an antagonist to Benard's Sonny.
 Portia Robinson (Brook Kerr) debuted in March 2020 as the mother of Trina Robinson and is later employed at General Hospital.
-In 2021, the characters of Austin Gatlin-Holt (Roger Howarth), Esme Prince (Avery Kristen Pohl) and Marshall Ashford (Robert Gossett) were introduced.
+In 2021, the characters of Austin Gatlin-Holt (Roger Howarth), Esme Prince (Avery Kristen Pohl), and Marshall Ashford (Robert Gossett) were introduced.
 The characters of Rory Cabrera (Michael Blake Kruse) and Cody Bell (Josh Kelly) were introduced in March and June 2022, respectively.
+Other character introductions include Jack Brennan (Charles Mesure/Chris McKenna), Gio Palmieri (Giovanni Mazza), and Kai Taylor (Jens Austin Astrup).
 Additionally, multiple other characters appear throughout the decade.